wasserth/TotalSegmentator/docs/TotalSegmentatorImproved.md

 - `--export-format` can be `stl`, `obj`, or `ply` (default: `stl`).
 - `--units` controls output scale; `m` is recommended for Blender (mm are auto-scaled in the Blender import helper too).
 - `--mesh-smooth-iters` applies Laplacian smoothing to the exported surface mesh.
+- To reduce open caps at scan bounds and make meshes more watertight, the exporter pads edges and repairs holes by default.
+You can tune:
+  - `--no-mesh-pad-edges` (disable capping at volume edges)
+  - `--no-mesh-fill-holes` (disable hole-filling repairs)
+  - `--dilate-mm 0.5` (thicken thin masks before meshing)
+  - `--write-empty-stl` (emit placeholder STL when a mask is empty or unmeshable)
+  - `--min-mask-voxels 50`(many tiny spurious masks exist and you only want “real” meshes)

 ### Performance Options